About The Jones Girls

 Valerie, Shirley, and Brenda Jones, collectively known as the Jones Girls, spent more than ten years in the music business before they tasted success of their own.
 During that time, however, their voices graced the records and stage performances of dozens of established stars, including Diana Ross and Betty Everett.
 By the mid-'80s, the group had nine charting R&B singles, including the Top 10 hits "You Gonna Make Me Love Somebody Else" and "I Just Love the Man," as well as the deep classics "Who Can I Run To" and "Nights Over Egypt."

 Their performances with Diana Ross opened up many doors, however, including a contract with Philadelphia International Records at the end of the '70s.
 The trio cut four LPs in their three years with the label, enjoying a string of hits around them including "You're Gonna Make Me Love Somebody Else," "Better Things to Do," "Nights Over Egypt," and "I Just Love the Man."
 They later left Philadelphia International for an offer from RCA, but their sales at the new label were poor.
 The trio never recaptured the moment they had at the end of the '70s and the beginning of the '80s.
-Shirley Jones, who was the first of the trio to record singly, with an entire album for Philadelphia International, has continued to carve out a separate career.
+Shirley Jones, who was the first of the trio to record singly, with an entire album for Philadelphia International, continued to carve out a separate career.
 Valerie died in 2001. ~ Bruce Eder & Andy Kellman, Rovi

 Nov 06 FridayWashington, DC, US DAR Constitution Hall